 The largest community chorus in North America

-Flying House Productions is home to two of the largest community choruses in America: Seattle Men’s Chorus, founded in 1979, which is also the largest gay men’s chorus in the world with over 300 singing members; and Seattle Women’s Chorus, which made its premier on stage in 2002 and has quickly grown to over 200 singers.
-Combined the Choruses are larger than the Mormon Tabernacle Choir.
-Each Chorus currently has a small ensemble of 9 to 11 members each (Captain Smartypants and Sensible Shoes), which further the mission of the organization by performing throughout the Pacific Northwest as ambassadors for the larger Choruses.
+Flying House Productions is home to two of the largest community choruses in America: Seattle Mens Chorus, founded in 1979, which is also the largest gay mens chorus in the world with over 350 singing members; and Seattle Womens Chorus, which made its premiere on stage in 2002 and has quickly grown to over 300 singers.
+Each Chorus currently has a small ensemble of 9 to 11 members each (Captain Smartypants and Sensible Shoes), which further the mission of the organization by performing throughout the Pacific Northwest.

 Our choral performances are full-scale productions that combine the region’s leading professional talents with nationally-known guest artists to create events that expand the possibilities of choral performances and have enormous popular appeal.

-We present a five-concert series each season mostly using Benaroya Hall, McCaw Hall, Playhouse at the Seattle Center, and Saint Mark’s Cathedral.
+We present a five-concert series each season mostly using Benaroya Hall, McCaw Hall, Cornish Playhouse at Seattle Center, and Saint Mark’s Cathedral.

 Regional & National Impact